FamilySearch/GEDCOM/specification/gedcom.md

 ## Language

-The language datatype represents a human language or family of related languages, as defined by the IETF in [BCP 46](https://tools.ietf.org/html/bcp47).
+The language datatype represents a human language or family of related languages, as defined in [BCP 46](https://www.rfc-editor.org/info/bcp47).
 It consists of a sequence of language subtags separated by hyphens, where language subtags are [registered by the IANA](https://www.iana.org/assignments/language-subtag-registry).

-The ABNF grammar for language tags is given in BPC 47, section 2.1, production `Language-Tag`.
+The ABNF grammar for language tags is given in BCP 47, section 2.1, production `Language-Tag`.

 The URI for the `Language` datatype is `xsd:Language`.

 ## Media Type

-The media type datatype represents the encoding of information in bytes or characters, as defined by the IETF in [RFC 2045](https://tools.ietf.org/html/rfc2045) and [registered by the IANA](http://www.iana.org/assignments/media-types/).
+The media type datatype represents the encoding of information in bytes or characters, as defined in [RFC 2045](https://www.rfc-editor.org/info/rfc2045) and [registered by the IANA](http://www.iana.org/assignments/media-types/).

 The official grammar for media type is given in RFC 2045, section 5.1.
 However, that document does not give stand-alone ABNF, instead refering to registration rules and describing some components in English.